Estimote/Android-Fleet-Management-SDK/README.md

 ## Overview ##

-Estimote SDK for Android is a library to allow interaction with iBeacons.
+Estimote SDK for Android is a library to allow interaction with Estimote beacons.
 The SDK system requirements are Android 4.3 or above and Bluetooth Low Energy.

 It mimics [Estimote SDK for iOS](https://github.com/Estimote/iOS-SDK).
 All naming conventions come from the iBeacon library for iOS and the Estimote iOS library.